 We achieve this in two ways.
 First, we improve lives on the frontline through delivery of public services.
 Secondly, we use our knowledge to change 'the system', to fix the complex web that can trap and disempower those it was set up to help.
 With the heart of a charity and the mindset of a business, we are uniquely placed to deliver on this challenging agenda.

 The National Citizen Service (NCS) is a flagship policy at the heart of the coalition government's vision for building a Big Society.
-The programme brings together 16-17 year olds from different backgrounds in a summer programme which includes adventure, discovery and meaningful social action.
+The programme brings together 16-17 year olds from different backgrounds in a summer and autumn programme which includes adventure, discovery and meaningful social action within their local community .
 NCS aims to support participants' personal and social development and help them develop the confidence, skills and attitudes they need to take on active roles in their communities and develop themselves for their own future.

 Do you have a passion for developing the minds of young people?
 Are you a good role model and committed to making a change in the next generation ?
 Have you always wanted a job where you can see and feel that your making a difference?If the answer is 'YES" then working on NCS, a life changing programme is the next step for you.